-Estate and Trust Administration Lawyers in Clarksville Ensuring Your Wishes Are Known
+Estate Administration Lawyers in Clarksville Ensuring Your Wishes Are Known

 Who would you want to inherit your house after you die?
 Do you have children that you want to ensure have funds for college if you’re not around when the time comes?
 While these things may not be pleasant to think about, they are real scenarios that happen every day, and if you don’t have an estate plan, you won’t get to make these decisions for yourself.

-If you have questions about how to set up a trust or an estate plan, contact Crow Estate Planning and Probate, PLC, today.
+If you have questions about how to set up an estate plan, contact Crow Estate Planning and Probate, PLC, today.
 We can go over your options and explain the benefits of each, so you can decide what’s right for you.
-If you’ve been named an executor or trustee, we can discuss your role and responsibilities and ensure you understand what happens next.
+If you’ve been named an executor of an estate, we can discuss your role and responsibilities and ensure you understand what happens next.

 What Happens When Someone Dies Without a Will?